manicolosi/passman/README.md

 Pass uses the first line of the password file as the password the the subsequent lines you can use for whatever you want.

 Passman uses YAML for its database format.
-Fields can be added as needed.
-For example, I store some passwords for some of my wife's accounts.
-For example, you can ask passman for the password where the identifier is `bank` and the owner is `wife`.
+Fields can be added as needed and later queries on.
+For example, you can ask passman for the password where the identifier is `bank` and the owner is `spouse`.
 You can also store additional data and like a checking account number.

 ## Commands